Ganesh-A-S/cybersecurity-portfolio/README.md

 This project entails the development of a home automation system enabling Wi-Fi-based control of home appliances through the Blynk IoT App.
 It incorporates a NodeMCU (ESP8266 Wi-Fi module) programmed using the Arduino IDE and integrates a 2-channel relay module to ensure safe isolation between the low-voltage control circuit and high-voltage appliances.
 Additionally, a motor driver module is utilized to convert low-current control signals into high-current outputs for motor operation.
 This system provides a reliable and scalable solution for modern smart home automation.

+# Network Vulnerability Monitoring Dashboard

+This repository contains the code for a comprehensive **Network Vulnerability Monitoring Dashboard** built with **Streamlit**.
+It allows users to scan networks for vulnerabilities, fetch details from Shodan.io, visualize vulnerability data, and send automated email reports.
+The dashboard also features an AI-powered chatbot for querying vulnerabilities and CVE details.

+## Features

+- **Network Scanning**:
+  - Supports multiple scan modes (Intense Scan, Ping Scan, Comprehensive Scan) using Nmap.
+  - Allows users to scan specific IP ranges to identify open ports and services.

+- **Vulnerability Detection & Exploit Linking**:
+  - Integrates with Shodan.io to fetch vulnerabilities associated with the detected services.
+  - Provides detailed CVE information, including severity scores and exploit links.

+- **Data Visualization**:
+  - Visualizes vulnerability severity distributions using interactive charts powered by Plotly.

+- **Email Reporting**:
+  - Sends automated email reports containing scan results and vulnerability details.
+  - Supports attachments such as vulnerability reports in CSV format.

+- **Chatbot Interface**:
+  - Users can interact with a chatbot to ask queries about detected vulnerabilities, CVE details, and network scan results.
+  - Uses **Groq AI** to generate real-time responses.

+## Technologies Used

+- **Streamlit**: Interactive dashboard for real-time visualization.
+- **Nmap**: Tool for network scanning and service identification.
+- **Shodan.io API**: Fetches vulnerabilities and exploit details for detected services.
+- **Plotly**: Visualizes vulnerability data through interactive charts.
+- **Groq AI**: NLP-powered chatbot for querying vulnerabilities.
+- **SMTP (Gmail)**: For email report generation and distribution.

 ## Certifications and Training
 1. Cybersecurity And Ethical Hacking Certification
 2. Google Digital Garage: Fundamentals Of Digital Marketing